AnthonyZalev/CS532_FinalProject/docs/AWS_Configuration.md

 5. Name the cluster, and select the release label.
 Then choose the spark application.

+6. Optionally choose the S3 bucket you created earlier as a log destination to store your console outputs and error messages.

-6. Configure the cluster by choosing Instance Groups.
+7. Configure the cluster by choosing Instance Groups.
 Choose the 'm4.large' node for your Primary, Core, and Task Nodes.

-7. Provision 1 Core node and 6 Task nodes.
+8. Provision 1 Core node and 6 Task nodes.
 Decide on if you want spot instances or not.
 If you do, you can save a lot of money.
 But if you don't, you can be sure that your cluster will be up and running.

-8. Configure the security group.
+9. Configure the security group.
 Make sure that you allow SSH access from anywhere.

-9. Select default service role and default EC2 role.
+10. Select default service role and default EC2 role.

-10. Click create cluster.
+11. Click create cluster.
 The cluster can take many minutes to get running.

-11. From the cluster page, click on the "Add Step" button.
+12. From the cluster page, click on the "Add Step" button.

-12. Navigate to the S3 bucket and select the worker file.
+13. Navigate to the S3 bucket and select the worker file.
 This will be the file that will be run on the cluster.

-13. Click "Add" and wait for the cluster to finish running.
+14. Click "Add" and wait for the cluster to finish running.